gestpay/php4-gestpay-iframe/README.md

 ## How to start

 1. open `index.php` and set the `$shopLogin` variable (row 9) with your Gestpay shop login.
-2. in the same file, you can set the environment (*test* or *production*) via the variable `$testEnv`.
+In the same file, you can set the environment (*test* or *production*) via the variable `$testEnv`.
 (Default: `true`)
-3. upload it to a php server with a public ip
+2. upload it to a php server with a public ip
-4. Connect to your [test merchant back-office](http://testecomm.sella.it) and log in
+3. Connect to your [test merchant back-office](http://testecomm.sella.it) and log in
-5. In *Configuration* > *IP address*, insert the public IP of your server
+4. In *Configuration* > *IP address*, insert the public IP of your server
-6. In the same page click on *Response Address* and insert:
+5. In the same page click on *Response Address* and insert:
 	- URL for positive response: `<<your_server_address>>/response.php`
 	- URL for negative response: `<<your_server_address>>/response.php`
 	- URL Server to Server: `<<your_server_address>>/response.php`
-7. Pay with one of the cards present in *Notification* page.
+6. Pay with one of the cards present in *Notification* page.
-8. Once you have payed, you'll be redirected by Gestpay on `response.php` to see the outcome ot the transaction.
+7. Once you have payed, you'll be redirected by Gestpay to `response.php` to see the outcome ot the transaction.

 ## Questions, Issues, etc.

-For any questions, open an issue on Github.
+For any questions, open an issue here on Github.